 More focus on the patient

 Patients want to be involved in their health.
 Instead of only targeting the patient when needed for a trial, and selling the product when approved, sponsors now look at the patient life cycle instead of only targeting them during trials or after product approval.
 Start by creating patient communities, providing insights to the patient, guiding them, and involving them in activities related to their disease.
-This is following by request, trough investigators, to participate in trials.
+This is followed by a request, through investigators, to participate in trials.
 After participation, the cycle is continued with community activities and helping the patient to a better life.
-The intent naturally to be the preferred supplier of medication, if it fits the patient’s disease profile.
+The intent naturally is to be the preferred supplier of medication, if it fits the patient’s disease profile.

 The immediate implication of COVID-19 has accelerated the digital transformation and the patient-centricity focus within pharma.
 Patients prefer to reduce the visits at the site or avoid them altogether.
-Sites are under a high workload, dealing with both trial participants and patients and would like to reduce both their own and patient onsite exposure.
-To support this shift sponsors are changing procedures and procuring new services to shift activities typically handled at site to be able to be managed by the patient at home.
+Sites are under a high workload, dealing with both trial participants and patients, and would like to reduce both their own and patient onsite exposure.
+To support this shift sponsors are changing procedures and procuring new services to shift activities typically handled at the site to be able to be managed by the patient at home.

 Advancement in Virtual Trial support solutions